python-trio/trio/README.rst

 who has the fastest echo server in the west.

 minimal (TOOWTDI), layered design
-(e.g., there is only one *built-in* synchronization primitive, the ParkingLot; we provide the standard set of primitives like locks, queues, etc. built on top of it, but you can pretty easily write your
+-> as a way to minimize the tension between stability and experimentation (e.g., there is only one *built-in* synchronization primitive, the ParkingLot; we provide the standard set of primitives like locks, queues, etc. built on top of it, but you can pretty easily write your